 Paris establishments have to meet very strict criteria to allow smoking (much ventilation, separate rooms with automatic doors).
 In practice though, many establishments ignore this ban.

-Local Tamara recommends this place with a heated terrace for smokers: La Comédie.
+Local Tamara recommends this place for smokers: Lavomatic.

 Germany has different regulations in different parts of the country.
 Smoking bans exist at the state level, usually allowing for separate smoking rooms and exempting smaller establishments that do not serve food.
 Complete smoking bans for the hospitality sector are in place in Saarland, North Rhine-Westphalia and Bavaria.
 In Berlin, many continue to try to abolish the smoking ban law.